 This is a view of the Sumilon Island beach landing near Oslob.

-A guide feeds a whale shark.
+A guide feeds a whale shark to attract tourists.

 For Whale Shark Tourism

 Before whale shark tourism, local people earned about $1.40 a day by fishing.
 It wasn’t enough to put food on the table or send their children to school.
 All that changed after a tourist offered to pay one of the fishers to see a whale shark up close.